alicemunsal/dohex/DoHex.md

 This is the most preferable communication in general.
 It allows loosely coupled and asynchronous communication.
 This is classified as the **Event-Driven Architecture**[^10]. it needs different thinking and has its own disadvantages.

-Event-Driven Architecture has 4 common patterns according to Martin Fowler:
+Event-Driven Architecture has 4 common patterns according to Martin Fowler:  The Many Meanings of Event-Driven Architecture[^11]

 1. Event Notification
 2. Event-Carried State Transfer
 3. Event Sourcing
 4. CQRS

- The Many Meanings of Event-Driven Architecture[^11]
+ We can develop event-driven architecture

 #### Shared Data